basho/basho_docs/content/riak/ts/1.5.2/developing/php.md

 Each command is created through a `Builder` class.
 This pattern ensures the commands are created as correctly as possible.
 To create the command from the builder, call the `.build()` method.

-To execute any command, you must have an instance of a `\Basho\Riak` object.
+To execute any command, you must have an instance of a `/Basho/Riak` object.
 You then pass the Riak object as a parameter into the constructor of the command builder.